-Date by which the trans-shipment licence/permit/authorization will expire.
+Date by which the transshipment license / permit / authorisation will expire.
 Date format YYYYMMDD.

-29. Trans-shipment information concerning donor vessels
+29. Transshipment information concerning donor vessels

-This portion of the report should be filled in if the vessel loaded catch from donor vessel(s) during trans-shipment operations.
+This portion of the report should be filled in if the vessel onloaded catch from donor vessel(s) during transshipment operations.